denten-books/plain-text/2-device.md

 movement, by representing internal configuration symbolically.
 This remarkable property allows for what Turing calls a class of *universal* machines, distinct from mere single-purpose computers.
-Specific Turing machines can be configured to preform specific actions like addition or multiplication.
+Specific Turing machines can be configured to perform specific actions like addition or multiplication.
 But the multiplication machine cannot, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed.
 An electronic scale, for example, is built for one purpose only.
 It cannot be